 The Lending Service has also increased the geographical area that it serves.
-At first restricted to New York City and suburbs, the Service then expanded to cover the eastern seabcard, and now serves the entire country.
+At first restricted to New York City and suburbs, the Service then expanded to cover the eastern seaboard, and now serves the entire country.
 The only requirement for the borrowers is that they be Museum members.
 Borrowers pick up and return the works of art they rent.
 Special arrangements can be made for non-resident borrowers who are unable to transport works themselves.
 The Art Lending Service also offers its facilities to colleges, schools and hospitals, with the stipulation that one member of the board be a Museum member.
 Two years ago the Lending Service expanded in still another direction by making the works of art in its collection available to business concerns.
 All works of art in the Art Lending Service are insured.
 The schedule of rental fees, based on the price range, is as follows:

 Price Range 2 Months Rental Fee 3 Months Rental Fee

-\$25 -125 \$ 5.00 \$ 7.00
+\$25 -1 25 \$ 5.00 \$ 7.0 0

+126-200 10.00 15.00

-126-200 201-300 10.00 15.00 15.00 22.00
+201-300 15.00 22.00

 301-400 20.00 30.00

 401-500 25.00 37.00

+501-625 30.00 45.00

-501-625 626-750 30.00 35.00 45.00 52.00
+626-750 35.00 52.00

-751-825 40.00 60.00

-826-950 45.00 67.00

 The Art Lending Service was organized and is run by the Museum's Junior Council which, under the Chairmanship of Mrs. Donald B. Straus, sponsors many special events including exhibitions, film showings, and evening symposia and discussion groups.
-Mrs. Armand F. Bartos is Chairman of the Art Lending Service, Mrs. Alfred R. Stern, Vice-Chairman, Mrs. Richard A. R. Pinkham, Secretary, Harmon H. Goldstone, Treasurer, Mrs. Carroll L. Cartwright, Volunteer Scheduling, Arthur M. Bullowa, Exhibition Chairman.
+Mrs. Armand P. Bartos and Mr. Arthur M. Bullowa are Co-Chairmen of the Art Lending Service, Mrs. Alfred R. Stern, Vice-Chairman, Mrs. Carroll L. Cartwright, Secretary, Harmon H. Goldstone, Treasurer.

-For further information contact Elizabeth Shaw, Publicity Director, Museum of Modern Art, 11 West 53 Street, New York 19, N. Y. CIrcle 5-8900.
+For further information contact Elizabeth Shaw, Publicity Director, Museum of Modern Art, 11 West 53 Street, New York 19, N. Y. Circle 5-8900.